 Guess what?
-I wrote this post about how I’ve been doing so awesome with my mental health lately, and then literally the next day my anxiety and depression flared up.
+I’ve been thinking a lot about how I’ve been doing so awesome with my mental health lately, and then my anxiety and depression flared up again.
 I guess I jinxed myself… I hate January.
 February too.
 The holidays are done, I need March and springtime now.

 There are a few things that I know have contributed to it this time around: